byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 Kefir benefits in the fight against cancer are due to its large anti-carcinogenic role inside the body, slowing the growth of early tumors.

-**4) Supports Digestion and Combats IBS**
+#### *Supports Digestion and Combats IBS*

 Give the alimentary canal, the main digestive passageway in the body, an easy boost with kefir.

 Bacteria in the gut is a tricky balance.
 Kefir milk helps restore that balance and fight against gastrointestinal diseases like irritable bowel syndrome, Crohn’s and ulcers.
 Drinking kefir, naturally loaded pro-biotics, also helps your gut after taking antibiotics.
 The pro-biotic compounds help restore the lost flora that fight against pathogens and aids against the disruptive diarrhea and other gastrointestinal side effects caused by these types of medications.

-**5) Improves Allergies**
+#### *Improves Allergies*

 Various forms of allergies and asthma are all linked to inflammatory issues on the body.

 The live microorganisms present in kefir help promote the immune system to naturally suppress allergic reactions and aid in changing the body’s response to the systemic outbreak points for allergies.
 Some scientists believe these allergic reactions are the result of a lack of good bacteria in the gut.
 Taking pro-biotics improves allergic symptoms and quality of life.

-**6) Heals Skin**
+#### *Heals Skin*

 When the gut is out of whack, it can send signals to skin cells that disrupt its natural balance and cause all sorts of problems like acne, psoriasis, rashes and eczema.
-Kefir helps bring good bacteria back to the forefront and level out the homeostasis (stable equilibrium) of the bodies largest organ, the skin.
+Kefir is a natural anti-oxidant and helps bring good bacteria back to the forefront bringing homeostasis (stable equilibrium) to the bodies largest organ, the skin.
 Kefir also benefits the skin as burn and rash treatment.
-And is very effective treatment for hot chilies or incidence of 'pepper spray' especially for the eyes.

 Kefiran, aside from aiding in the immune system, helps improve the quality of skin wound healing and protective for connective tissue.

-**7) Improves Lactose Intolerance Symptoms**
+#### *Improves Lactose Intolerance Symptoms*

 The active ingredient in kefir helps break lactose down into lactic acid, reducing overall content and making it easier to digest.
 Kefir has a larger range of bacterial strains and nutrients, some only specific to kefir, that help remove almost all of the lactose in the dairy, improving lactose digestion and tolerance.